Common Academic Issues

 - Appeals of the Vice President for Academic Affairs decision's are directed to the University Hearings and Appeals Board.
 A request for a hearing by that board may be made by the student by contacting the Director of Student Academic Services and all operating guidelines set forth by the Board will be followed.

-Students who complete twelve hours of classes for which grade points are entered and who receive a grade point average of at least a 3.50 at the end of any semester will qualify for the Dean's List.
+Students who complete twelve hours of classes for which grade points are entered and who receive a grade point average of at least a 3.50 at the end of any semester will qualify for the Dean's Honor Roll.
 Students who complete twelve semester hours carrying grade points with a 4.00 grade point average at the end of any semester will qualify for the President's Honor Roll.
 Students who will have achieved a cumulative grade point average between 3.50 and 3.74 at the time of graduation will qualify for the honor, cum laude.
 Students who will have achieved a cumulative grade point average between 3.75 and 3.89 will qualify for the honor, magna cum laude.
 Students who will have achieved a cumulative grade point average between 3.90 and 4.00 will qualify for the honor, summa cum laude.

 ACADEMIC PROBATION AND SUSPENSION